Rush Limbaugh, a radio program that meets and surpasses all audience expectations on a daily basis.

 The minute this port deal was announced, the initial reaction in Congress in every state in this country was uninformed.

-It was purely reactionary, and it could have only been reaction to one thing.
+And it could have only been reaction to one thing.

 They're Arabs.

-He says united Arab Emirates.
+He says, United Arab Emirates.

 But nobody wants to be thought of that way.